 Music and Meaning in the Mass is available at all major booksellers.
 The feature page from Sophia Institute Press, with an extensive reader's preview, links here.

 AnnaMaria’s 2020 schedule is already bursting at the seams!
-It will include Suzuki in Puccini's Madama Butterfly and a reprisal of La Zia Principessa in Santa Fe and Denver with Opera West, as well as the Dvorjak Stabat Mater and a special film production of Rodrigo’s Concierto de Aranjuez in New York with Orchestra Amadeus to benefit the humanitarian mission of Familia Victricis (www.stcatherinesmission.org).
-Exciting recordings are on the way too, as are partnerships with some of your favorite Catholic media companies… and a brand new book!
+It will include Suzuki in Puccini's Madama Butterfly and a reprisal of La Zia Principessa in Santa Fe with Opera West, as well as the Dvorjak Stabat Mater and a special film production of Rodrigo’s Concierto de Aranjuez in New York with Orchestra Amadeus to benefit the humanitarian mission of Familia Victricis ().
+Exciting recordings are on the way too, as are partnerships with some of your favorite Catholic media companies, including content for Ascension Press and a brand new book with Sophia Institute Press!
 Follow this website for updates and announcements to come!